koordinates/kart/docs/pages/command_reference.rst

 Working with LFS files
 ----------------------

-Certain files - point cloud tiles - are considered too large to store in the Git Object Database (ODB) that forms the backend of a Kart repository.
+Certain files - point cloud and raster tiles - are considered too large to store in the Git Object Database (ODB) that forms the backend of a Kart repository.
 These are stored instead using `Git Large File Storage <git_lfs_>`_ - the ODB need only contain "pointer files" that reference where the file can be found remotely in the LFS server, or locally in the LFS cache.
 For more information,